 Ahoy, land lovers!
 We have just arrived in Montserrat after another fantastic day of sailing.
 We woke up in Nevis and enjoyed a hearty breakfast of yogurt with granola before beginning passage prep.
-After cleanup, we tied down benches in the salon, checked the engine room, removed sail covers, raised the booms and the anchor, and we were off!
-While us students usually work together to raise the sails, our lovely staff showed us how it’s done – with Ian, Steph, and Steve on the lines and Carolyn at the helm, they got us sailing with speed and grace.
+After cleanup, we tied down benches in the salon, checked the engine room, removed sail covers, raised the booms, and the anchor, and we were off!
+While we students usually work together to raise the sails, our lovely staff showed us how it’s done – with Ian, Steph, and Steve on the lines and Carolyn at the helm, they got us sailing with speed and grace.
 While underway, we munched on a yummy lunch of quesadillas and bean salad and had a seamanship lesson about the right of way for different ships out in the ocean.
 Each watch team took a turn doing a boat check while the other had time for much-needed rest.
 We dropped anchor in Montserrat just before dinner and basked in the cool breeze and gorgeous mountain view.
 Right now, everyone is cleaning up from a delicious Italian-style dinner before heading down to the salon for a marine biology class.
 Stay tuned tomorrow to hear all about our adventures in Montserrat!

 Related VoyageView All Voyages